MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/notifications/app-notifications/index.md

 The app notifications support in the Windows App SDK currently has these limitations:

-- Notifications for an elevated (admin) app is currently not supported.
+- Notifications for an elevated (admin) app are currently not supported.

 ## Next steps